 Auto Insurance That’s There for You.

-Auto insurance is required by law in nearly every state.
-And for good reason.
+Auto insurance is required by law in nearly every state – And for good reason.
 According to the car insurance industry, the average driver has a total of three to four accidents in his or her lifetime.
 Now that doesn’t mean every claim was a major accident.
 Most claims are minor and non-life threatening.
 But even those minor claims – if you aren’t properly insured – can rack up bills well into the thousands.
-Burkhart Insurance is here to help make sure that doesn’t happen.
+Burkhart Insurance is here to help.
 By comparing rates across multiple top-rated insurance carriers, we find the plan that best fits your family’s needs, desired deductible and premiums.

 What are my options for auto insurance?

-Choose the lowest premium isn’t the best option for most drivers.
+Choosing the lowest premium isn’t the best option for most drivers.
 You need to balance premium costs and which coverage options will benefit you.
-Here are the basic components of an auto insurance policy and what they cover.
+Here are the basic components of an auto insurance policy and what they cover:

 This coverage is required in most states.
 It’s also the foundation of any auto policy.
 Liability coverage pays for bodily injury and property damage expenses when an accident is caused by you.
 It will also cover legal fees if you are involved in litigation as a result of your accident.